 Carmen Flores is a musician dedicated to creating new pathways for experiencing and performing classical music.
 From 2007 – 2019 Carmen was Principal Viola of the Royal Ballet Sinfonia, performing with the orchestra across the UK and abroad for the Birmingham Royal Ballet.
-Carmen has performed as soloist and Guest Principal Viola with orchestras and ensembles including English National Opera, the Canadian Opera Company, Orchestra of the Swan, the English Chamber Orchestra, Britten Sinfonia, Sinfonia VIVA, and the European Union Chamber Orchestra.
+Carmen has performed as soloist and Guest Principal Viola with orchestras and ensembles including English National Opera, Canadian Opera Company, Orchestra of the Swan, English Chamber Orchestra, Britten Sinfonia, Sinfonia VIVA, BBC Concert Orchestra and the European Union Chamber Orchestra.

 She is a founding member of the acclaimed Villiers Quartet (VQ), which is Quartet-in-Residence at the Jacqueline du Pré Music Building at Oxford University.
 Hailed as one of the most “adventurous” string quartets in the UK (Strad Magazine) and “Champions of British Music” (Guardian), the VQ has made several acclaimed recordings on the Naxos, Somm, and Lyrita record labels.